-- 1. The Managed Care Plan shall comply with all reporting and submission requirements set forth in this Contract. - 2.
-The Managed Care Plan shall be required to provide to the Agency or its agents any other information, documentation, or data relative to this Contract in accordance with 42 CFR 438.604(b).
+- a.
+The Managed Care Plan shall comply with all reporting requirements set forth in this Contract. - b.
+The Managed Care Plan may be required to provide to the Agency or its agents any other information, documentation, or data relative to this Contract in accordance with 42 CFR 438.604(b).
 In such instances, and at the direction of the Agency, the Managed Care Plan shall fully cooperate with such requests and furnish all data or information in a timely manner, in the format in which it is requested.
 The Managed Care Plan shall have at least thirty (30) days to fulfill such ad hoc requests, unless the Agency directs the Managed Care Plan to provide data or information in less than thirty (30) days.
-The Managed Care Plan shall certify that data and information it submits to the Agency is accurate, truthful, and complete in accordance with 42 CFR 438.606. - Deadlines for reports and submissions referred to in this Contract specify the actual time of receipt at the Agency bureau or location, not the date the file was postmarked or transmitted. - 4.
-If a reporting due date falls on a weekend or State holiday, the report or submission shall be due to the Agency on the following business day. - 5.
-All reports filed on a quarterly basis shall be filed on a calendar year quarter (i.e., January March, April June, July September, October December), unless otherwise specified in this Contract. - 6.
-Unless otherwise specified, all reports and submissions shall be submitted electronically, as prescribed in the reporting guidelines or submissions summary.
-Materials including PHI shall be submitted to the Agency SFTP sites. - 7.
-The Agency reserves the right to modify the reporting or submission requirements and to provide technical assistance to the Managed Care Plan for up to ninety (90) days, to allow the Managed Care Plan to complete implementation, unless otherwise required by law. - 8.
-The Managed Care Plan shall be provided with written notification of any modifications to reporting or submission requirements. - 9.
-If the Managed Care Plan fails to submit the required reports or submissions accurately or within the timeframes specified, the Managed Care Plan shall be subject to fines or otherwise sanctioned in accordance with Section XII., Sanctions and Corrective Action Plans.
+The Managed Care Plan shall certify that data and information it submits to the Agency is accurate, truthful, and complete in accordance with 42 CFR 438.606. - c.
+The Managed Care Plan shall comply with the Managed Care Plan Report Guide in submitting required reports, including the report formats, templates, instructions, data specifications, submission timetables and locations, and other materials contained in the guide.
+The Managed Care Plan Report Guide shall be posted on the Agency's website.
+The Managed Care Plan shall be furnished with appropriate technical assistance in using the Managed Care Plan Report Guide. - d.
+Unless otherwise specified, all reports shall be submitted electronically, as prescribed in the reporting guidelines.
+Materials including PHI shall be submitted to the Agency SFTP sites.